 In addition, USDA on December 1, 2006 implemented a decision for the Appalachian and Southeast marketing areas to address the costs of moving milk to those markets for Class I use.
-Several witnesses discussed the specifics of the changes (Dean Foods, Prairie Farms).
-The adoption of the proposals being considered at this hearing would duplicate the adjustments made in those marketing areas.
+Other witnesses discussed the specifics of the changes.
+I will simply observe that the adoption of the proposals being considered at this hearing would duplicate the adjustments made in those marketing areas.
 Furthermore, transportation credits are a better way to address the problem, given that the one providing the transportation service gets paid for it, as opposed to changing Class I differentials and paying money to those providing no services of any kind.
 A similar set of regulations exists in the Upper Midwest marketing area to move milk from supply plants to pool plants.
-Hearing Exhibit 45, page 12.

 USDA also, several times since federal order reform, has held hearings and adopted changes in some marketing areas to limit the pooling of milk.
 There have been two hearings to consider such proposals with decisions in each of the following marketing areas; Upper Midwest, Central and Mideast.
 The most recent of these decisions were only implemented on December 1, 2006.
 One reason these decisions were implemented was to address problems with depooling, which in some months led to significant volumes not being pooled on the orders due to adverse class price relationships, with the resulting decrease in the volume of milk shipped to Class I plants in order to remain in the pool.
-Hearing Exhibit 45, pages 12-13.